Skip to main content

 #

-For a private Asado, clothing is usually simple and suitable for everyday wear.
-But if you are attending a mass, procession, school event, or an official memorial event, you are on the safe side with neat and rather modest clothing.
+At a private Asado, clothing is usually simple and suitable for everyday wear.
+But if you attend a mass, procession, school event, or official memorial event, you are on the safe side with neat, rather modest clothing.
 In family gatherings, it often comes across better to join in first and get a feel for the tone of the day instead of immediately trying to shape everything yourself.
-If you behave respectfully, show interest, and are not pushy, you will usually leave a good impression.
+If you behave respectfully, show interest, and are not pushy, you usually leave a good impression.

 💬 Cheat Sheet: Useful Phrases for Getting Around